Gunman shoots teen walking to Philadelphia boxing gym

 PHILADELPHIA (WPVI) -- Philadelphia police are searching for a suspect who opened fire on a teenager walking to a boxing gym on Tuesday night.

-It happened around 5 p.m. on the 2000 block of East Clearfield Street in the city's Port Richmond section.
+It happened around 5 p.m. on the 2000 block of East Clearfield Street.

 Police say the 18-year-old man was walking with a friend to the boxing gym when an unknown gunman opened fire.